Xeavin/The-Insurgents-Graveyard/README.md

 ## Changelog

+### v1.5.0
+- Added compatibility for installing Lua scripts with Mod Organizer 2.
+- Added a **Priority Escape** option.
+- Removed the **Summons For All** option.
+It is now available [here](https://www.nexusmods.com/finalfantasy12/mods/381) as a standalone mod instead.
+- Removed the **Always Spawn Treasures** option.
+It is now available [here](https://www.nexusmods.com/finalfantasy12/mods/376) as a standalone mod instead.
+- Removed the **Perfect HP/MP Bonus Growth** option.
+It is now available [here](https://www.nexusmods.com/finalfantasy12/mods/378) as a standalone mod instead.
+- Removed the **Always Steal Everything** option.
+It is now available [here](https://www.nexusmods.com/finalfantasy12/mods/185) as an option instead.
+- Removed the **Forced Fighting Stance** option.
+A superior version of it is available [here](https://www.nexusmods.com/finalfantasy12/mods/218) as an option instead.
+- **Lift Story Restrictions**: Will now also unlock the Hunts, Bestiary and Sky Pirate's Den menus in the Clan Primer.
+- **Lift Story Restrictions**: Will now also unlock the Gambits toggle in the Battle Menu.
+- **Lift Story Restrictions**: Reworked the assembly code.
+It now requires less hooks, is more expandable if required, and has better mod compatibility.
+- **No Mist Bar Restoration On Save Crystals**: Optimized the assembly code.
+- Refactored all lua scripts.
+- Lua scripts will no longer manually clean up resources that are automatically cleaned up after they are destroyed anyway.
+- Lua scripts now require Lua Loader v1.7.1 or higher.

 ### v1.4.0
 - Added a fomod that allows easy installation of all scripts via a mod manager (e.g. Vortex).
 - **Always Spawn Treasures**: Added a config that allows toggling whether or not unique treasures should be able to spawn more than once.